Reasons to Move Revenues or Expenses

 - Sponsored Accounting emails DLC staff members and details actions that are required before closeout.
 Note: Sponsored Accounting will make every attempt to send this initial email within thirty days after an account has expired.
 View sample of email

-- DLCs have 10 business days to respond to this initial email.
+- DLCs have ten business days to respond to this initial email.

-- Once all issues are resolved, a Sponsored Accounting representative prepares the necessary documents and works with the Office of Sponsored Programs (OSP) and the sponsor to complete the closeout process.
+- Once all issues are resolved, a Sponsored Accounting representative prepares the necessary documents and works with Research Administration Services (RAS) in the Office of the Vice President for Research (VPR) and the sponsor to complete the closeout process.

 MIT Commitment to Compliance